Jordy51/Order-Processor/README.md

 ## API Documentation

-The API documentation is available via Swagger.
+The API documentation is available via Swagger(after server startup).
 You can access it at:

 [Swagger UI](http://localhost:3000/api)